alancunha26/.dotfiles/README.md

 - [ ] Dynamic theme switch of neovim
 - [ ] Multiple colorscheme options
 - [ ] Add GTK4 configuration and themes
+- [ ] Change nvim theme for a better one
+- [ ] Add tree-sitter to nvim

 ## Naming Ideas